textcase

 Usage#

-will split along a set of default word boundaries, that is:
+By default, the library will words split along a set of default word boundaries, that is:

 - Underscores: